Interviews with Monster Girls: Manga

 In March 2016, Kodansha USA announced that they had licensed the series in North America.

-A spin-off manga written by Kae Hoshimoto, illustrated by Hajime Honda, with supervision by Petos titled Occult-chan wa Katarenai launched in the February issue of Young Magazine the 3rd on 5 January 2019.
+A spin-off manga written by Kae Hoshimoto, illustrated by Hajime Honda, with supervision by Petos, titled Occult-chan wa Katarenai, launched in Young Magazine the 3rd on 5 January 2019.
 The series is centered on Tetsuo's niece Yoko and her live-in spirit, Zashiko.
-The spin-off series also moved to Monthly Young Magazine on 20 May 2021, then later moved to the YanMaga Web website on 20 December 2021.
+The series moved to Monthly Young Magazine on 20 May 2021, then later moved to the YanMaga Web website on 20 December of the same year, and ended on 7 January 2023.

 Interviews with Monster Girls

 Anime

 An anime television adaptation was announced on 3 September 2016.
 The anime is directed by Ryō Andō with animation by the studio A-1 Pictures.
 The series' scripts is written by Takao Yoshioka, character designs are done by Tetsuya Kawakami, and music is composed by Masaru Yokoyama.
 The series aired on Tokyo MX, MBS, and BS11 between 7 January 2017 and 25 March 2017.
 Crunchyroll simulcast the series as it aired while Funimation began releasing an English dub on 25 January 2017.
 A thirteenth episode aired on 29 June 2017.
 The opening theme is "Original." (オリジナル。, Orijinaru.) by TrySail while the ending theme is "Fairytale" (フェアリーテイル, Fearīteiru) by Sangatsu no Phantasia.